soniacweb/SEI-HW-rockpaperscissors/README.md

 The above function needed to be called everytime a player scored within the main compareHands function.
 I needed to increment the number to change the value by adding 1.
 If in one scenario, the playerHand won, pScore++ was added, and if the computerHand won, cScore++ was added.

-To update the scoreboard, ```updateScore()`` function was added after the score increment.
+To update the scoreboard, ```updateScore()``` function was added after the score increment.

 ### Challenges

-Adding updating the scoreboard was the main challenge in this project.
+Trying to figure out syntactically, how to update the scoreboard was the main challenge in this project.

 ### Wins

 Playing around with array methods in this game, helped solidify some knowledge on just how useful they can be.
-Getting the computer to select it's own choice through random allocation was areally big win for me.
+Getting the computer to select its own choice through random allocation was a really big win for me- it felt very cool coding that part out!

+Adding audio during player-wins was enteratining, albeit I realise it can get annoying very quickly for the user.

 ### Future features